Dileepa-gif/vehicle_service_center/README.md

-# EJS-tutorial
+# vehicle_service_center
-EJS simply stands for Embedded Javascript.
-It is a simple templating language/engine that lets its user generate HTML with plain javascript.
-EJS is mostly useful whenever you have to output HTML with a lot of javascript.
+It is a web portal for a vehicle service center.
+A customer can use this method to register, create an appointment, select a service type, maintain a service history, make payments, and sell the vehicles.